 The Interim Report recommended, and this Final Report confirms, that new integrated services should be commissioned in areas of developmental vulnerability.
-Some submissions have suggested that these new services should be led by government, in particular, Department for Education services.
+Some submissions have suggested that these new services should be led by government, in particular, Department for Education services.47

-The Commission's view is that while government may be an appropriate lead, in some communities the most appropriate lead may well be non-government service providers with embedded links to their community.
-This includes Aboriginal Community Controlled Organisations, as discussed below.
+The Commission's view is that while government may be an appropriate lead, in some communities the most appropriate lead may well be nongovernment service providers with embedded links to their community.
+This includes Aboriginal Community Controlled Organisations, as discussed later in the report.
 The final decision needs to be made on a community-by-community basis.